 A 17th Century Japanese Kakiemon Porcelain Bowl

-A 17th Century Japanese Kakiemon Porcelain Bowl.
-The shallow flower form has everted ‘petals’, it is painted using Kakiemon enamels with peony and bamboo trellis alluding to a garden scene.
+A 17th Century Japanese Kakiemon Porcelain Bowl, Probably Kakiemon Kilns, c.1670-1700.
+The shallow barbed form bowl is painted using Kakiemon enamels with birds and bamboo trellis alluding to a garden scene.
+There is a star constellation to the top right of the design.
 This understated subtle asymmetrical design is typically Japanese and is at its best on Kakiemon wares.
 The use of space shows off the pure white Nigoshide (milky white) body to its full effect.

 - Diameter 12.2 cm (4 3/4 inches)